lingtalfi/logic-feature-suggesion/README.md

 Plus, I can name it, for instance "cool vibe".
 And then later if I need that cool vibe again, it's already there, no more marquee ruler, and no need (at least for me) for an arrangement track.

+Also, I believe that deleting the pattern region/container shouldn't (by default) delete the attached content.
+In other words, I would like to have the possibility to use those regions/container as a tool to move rapidly a delimited section of the arrangement, that's all.

+Maybe the behaviour could even be that when we move that region/container, it doesn't move the content below it, unless we use the alt modifier?
+Just a quick idea I just had.

+But the goal is nothing but being to move whole parts of the arrangement rapidly, and as a bonus in a re-usable manner.